-Somewhere in the modern times we lost these travelers and wanderers, as the culture of hosting strangers (or should I say people not know to you) was lost.
-Looks like this may have been because the world was going through a turmoil through the last century and people lost trust in each other.
-They found it difficult to believe and give shelter to people whom they knew, how could they trust someone who they do not even know where he or she came from.
+Somewhere in the modern times, we lost these travelers and wanderers, as the culture of hosting strangers (or should I say people not known to you) was lost.
+Looks like this may have been because the world was going through a turmoil through the last century.
+And people lost trust in each other.
+They found it difficult to believe and give shelter to people whom they knew.
+How could they trust someone whom they do not even know where he or she came from.

-In the internet era, when lot of people are better networked in the virtual world than in the real world, the era of travelers is being revived by movements like ‘Couchsurfing’.
+In the internet era, when a lot of people are better networked in the virtual world than in the real world, the era of travelers is being revived by movements like ‘Couchsurfing’.
 Couchsurfing is a website where you can become a member and be a part of the community which travels and hosts other travelers visiting their home locations.
-You can write about what kind of accommodation you have and for how long would you like the guests and if you have any preferences in terms of what guests.
-The guests visiting your town/city can then get in touch with you and if you are available with a couch, they come and stay with you.
+You can write about what kind of accommodation you have and for how long would you like the guests and if you have any preferences in terms of what guests to stay.
+The guests visiting your town/city can then get in touch with you.
+And if you are available with a couch, they come and stay with you.
 If you can take them around the city, they have nothing more to ask for.

-To have your travel experience through this movement, the people at both ends, the guests and the hosts need to be open and sensitive to each other.
-There may be certain amount of apprehension and risk involved, the site tries and builds communities and verification techniques which help is building confidence, but at the end you need to take the call.
+To have your travel experience through this movement, the people at both ends, the guests, and the hosts need to be open and sensitive to each other.
+There may be a certain amount of apprehension and risk involved.
+The site tries and builds communities and verification techniques which help is building confidence, but at the end, you need to take the call.
 And what is life without a bit of risk…